alexbfree/thesis/src/frontmatter.md

   - (Matt) Marshall, for sharing his powerful script framework for markdown-based thesis writing and document generation [@marshall2020], and supporting me in adapting it, making thesis development so much easier;
   - Tom Nappey, Laura Pinzon Cardona and Rosie Daglish for their assistance with graphic design;
   - Louis Goffe, Debbie Smart, Kat Jackson, Liam Spencer, Ruth McGovern and Kyle Montague for giving their time to help run workshops with participants in the pilot study and in Case Study One;
-  - Paul-Olivier Dehaye, Mike Martin, Soheil Human, Jasmine Cox, Peter Wells, Ian Forrester, Rhianne Jones, Tim Broom, Suzanne Clarke, Hannes Ricklefs, Max Leonard, Chris Gameson, Euijin Hwang, Toby Lowe, James Nicholson, Alan Mitchell, Iain Henderson, StJohn Deakins, Dalia Al-Shahrabi, Anna Scott, Sarah Knowles, and Michael Jelly, all of whom I have had the pleasure to work with, ruminate with or learn from;
+  - Paul-Olivier Dehaye, Mike Martin, Soheil Human, Jasmine Cox, Peter Wells, Ian Forrester, Rhianne Jones, Tim Broom, Suzanne Clarke, Hannes Ricklefs, Max Leonard, Chris Gameson, Euijin Hwang, Louis Goffe, Toby Lowe, James Nicholson, Alan Mitchell, Iain Henderson, StJohn Deakins, Dalia Al-Shahrabi, Anna Scott, Sarah Knowles, and Michael Jelly, all of whom I have had the pleasure to work with, ruminate with or learn from;
   - Chris Lintott and everyone in the Oxford University/Zooniverse team for giving me the smoothest possible start in postgraduate academia before I joined Open Lab;
-  - Kellie Morrissey, Aare Puussaar, Andy Dow, Anja McCarthy, Zander Wilson, Raghda Zahran, Michael Jelly, Jay Rainey, David Williams, Paula Williams, Ben Wright, Paul Whittles, Jon Bowyer, and all the other lovely people who have encouraged me and supported me along the way on this journey; and
+  - Kellie Morrissey, Aare Puussaar, Andy Dow, Anja McCarthy, Zander Wilson, Raghda Zahran, Michael Jelly, Jay Rainey, David Williams, Paula Williams, Ben Wright, Paul Whittles, Jon Bowyer, and all the other lovely people who encouraged me and supported me along the way on this journey; and
   - the research participants themselves, who shall remain nameless but without which this work could not exist.

 Finally, I would like to thank my parents, Jim and Rosi Bowyer.
 You have always been there for me, whenever I needed you.
 Thank you for your unquestioning love and support in an ever-changing world.